citra-emu/citra-web/site/content/entry/improvements-to-hardware-renderer.md

 ## The Big News You've Been Waiting For

-A few paragrahs ago, we mentioned that Citra's hardware renderer did most of the emulation on the CPU, and only some of it on the GPU.
+A few paragraphs ago, we mentioned that Citra's hardware renderer did most of the emulation on the CPU, and only some of it on the GPU.
 The big news today is Citra now does the **entire GPU emulation on the host GPU**.

 {{< figure src="/images/entry/improvements-to-hardware-renderer/gpu_pipeline_after.png" title="Just look at all that green for each pipeline stage!" >}}